- III. Passport and citizenship of Saint Kitts and Nevis by investment

 From the articles in this section, you will learn about the Grenadian citizenship-by-investment program that was relaunched in 2013.
-Currently, this is the most reliable such program in the Caribbean.
-You will understand how to acquire Grenadian citizenship by investing into real estate in the country and how to use the passport of Grenada to enter China and Schengen zone countries without a visa.
-In addition, you will find out how to obtain an E-2 business visa to the USA with the Grenadian passport.
+Currently, this is one of the best such programs in the Caribbean.
+You will learn how to acquire Grenadian citizenship by investing into real estate in the country and how to use the passport of Grenada to enter China and Schengen zone countries without a visa.
+In addition, you will find out how to obtain an E-2 business visa to the USA with your Grenadian passport.

 V. Passport and citizenship of Antigua and Barbuda by investment

-Visa-free access to Schengen zone countries and the opportunity not to pay the personal income tax (available to tax residents of the country only) make second citizenship of Antigua and Barbuda an attractive choice.
+Visa-free access to Schengen zone countries and the opportunity to avoid personal income tax (available to tax residents of the country only) make second citizenship of Antigua and Barbuda an attractive choice.
 The fact that the country is a member of the British Commonwealth of Nations certainly adds to its attractiveness.

-Antigua and Barbuda makes the best offer to large families as far as the costs of acquiring foreign citizenship are concerned.
-You have to spend five days in the country over the first five years of holding the citizenship certificate in order to extend your passport.
+Antigua and Barbuda makes the best offer to large families as far as the investment requirement is concerned.
+You need to spend five days in the country over the first five years of holding the citizenship certificate in order to renew your passport.

-In this section, you can find descriptions of the opportunities to invest into luxury resort property on the island of Antigua thus acquiring citizenship of the country.
+In this section, you can find the latest intelligence on how to invest into luxury resort property on the island of Antigua thus acquiring citizenship of the country.
 Besides, we discuss various uses of the passport of Antigua and Barbuda.

 VI.
 Passport and citizenship of Dominica by investment

-Economic citizenship of Dominica is the least expensive choice for single investors.
-The local citizenship-by-investment program was launched in 1993 and thus, it is the second oldest such program in the world (St Kitts and Nevis launched their program a few years earlier).
+Economic citizenship of Dominica is, alongside St Lucia, the least expensive choice for single investors.
+The local citizenship-by-investment program was launched in 1993 and thus, it is the second oldest such program in the world (St Kitts and Nevis launched their program in 1984).

 VII.
 Passport and citizenship of Saint Lucia by investment

 In this section, you will find the description of the youngest citizenship-by-investment program in the Caribbean, namely, that of St Lucia.
-The offer that the country makes to bachelors is as inexpensive as that made by Dominica.
+The offer that the country makes to bachelors and spinsters is as inexpensive as that made by Dominica.
 Besides, St Lucia offers the widest range of investment options.
-You can acquire the passport of the country by:
+You can acquire citizenship of the country by:

 - Making a donation to the state fund;